Astros' Joe Epsada, Jose Altuve defend pitch that led to Anthony Santander grand slam

 Two members of the Houston Astros are defending a decision the team made that resulted in disaster.
 Manager Joe Espada and infielder Jose Altuve think a pitch that led to a grand slam for the Baltimore Orioles Friday was the right call.

-Houston's Bryan Abreu delivered a fastball that was a bit high to Baltimore's Anthony Santander on Friday, with the bases loaded.
+Houston's Bryan Abreu delivered a fastball that was just above the strike zone to Baltimore's Anthony Santander on Friday with the bases loaded.
 At the time, the Astros had built a lead against Baltimore.
 Santander blasted the pitch to the skies.
-The grand slam ended up making the difference in the game, as the Orioles won 7-5.
+The grand slam ended up being the difference in the game as the Orioles won 7-5.

 “I thought he got to a really good pitch,” Astros manager Joe Espada said afterward, per the Houston Chronicle.